HESGE/checkweb/README.md

 * Checkweb is a simple tool written with node.js to check several web services regularly (but without UI)
 * All web services to check are declared in a JSON format located in the cfg/services directory
-* If there is an issue the checkweb system could send an email alert (depending on the configuration)
+* If there is an issue, the checkweb system could send an email alert (depending on the configuration)
 * It contains an integrated scheduler

 ## What is not

-* a system monitoring tool (disk, memory, network)
+* a monitoring tool for a system(disk, memory, network)

 ## Able to check